hashicorp/terraform-website/content/source/docs/cloud/workspaces/agent.html.md

 You may revoke an issued token from your agents at any time.

-Revoking a token will cause the agents using it to become unable to process work until they are reinitialized with a new token.
+Revoking a token will cause the agents using it to exit.
+For agents to continue servicing workspace jobs, they must be reinitialized with a new token.
 Under normal circumstances, it may be desirable to generate a new token first, initialize the agents using it, then revoke the old token once no agents are using it.
 Agent tokens display information about the last time they were used to help you decide whether they are safe to revoke.

 ![Screenshot: The Agent tokens list with the "Revoke Token" link highlighted](./images/agent-tokens-list.png)